GokulSathyan-commits/Conflict_serializability_finder/README.md

   Iterates over all vertices and uses `is_cyclic` to check if any cycle exists in the graph.
 Returns `True` if the graph is cyclic, else `False`.

 ## Usage
+1. Define the number of vertices (nodes) in the graph.
+2. Use `add_edge(u, v)` to add directed edges from node `u` to node `v`.
+3. Run `has_cycle()` to check for any cycles in the graph.
+4. The example script demonstrates usage and prints whether a cycle is detected.